We never like to see our furry friends struggling or stressed. So what can we do to help them?

 Signs of Anxiety in Dogs

-While every dog is different and deals with anxiety in their own way, there are usually some tell-tale signs present within a nervous pupper.
+While every dog is different and deals with anxiety in their own way, there are usually some tell-tale signs of a nervous pupper.

 Anxiety symptoms in dogs are most commonly triggered by storms, loud noises, being away from their owners, and meeting strangers or other dogs.
-It can be a good idea to keep a close eye on your dog during these situations to see if they are becoming stressed out.
+It can be a good idea to keep a close eye on your dog during these situations to see if they’re becoming stressed out.

 - Howling and Barking – Usually associated with separation anxiety, but this can occur with other types of anxiety as well.

 - Shivering and Whining – One of the easier tells is frequent whining.
-They may also tremble and place more weight on their back legs, cowering.
+They may also tremble and place more weight on their back legs.
+This is called cowering.

 - Panting and Pacing – Your dog may be panting and pacing from room to room without a discernable reason.
 They may seek out family members or continue to pace about.